rama4zis/arisu-library-management/docs/book.md

-  "pages": 350, // Put if only you want to update "language": "English", // Put if only you want to update "publishedDate": "2023-10-01", // Put if only you want to update "status": "AVALIABLE" // AVALIABLE, BORROWED, LOST, DAMAGED - Put if only you want to update }
+  "pages": 350, // Put if only you want to update "language": "English", // Put if only you want to update "publishedDate": "2023-10-01", // Put if only you want to update "status": "AVAILABLE" // AVAILABLE, BORROWED, LOST, DAMAGED - Put if only you want to update }
 ```